-Arthur Davidson, a former government minister and a prominent legal expert, has died at the age of 89.
+Arthur Davidson, a former government minister and a prominent legal expert, has died.

-Born into a Jewish family in Liverpool in 1928, Mr Davidson went to Trinity College Cambridge, before serving in the merchant navy.
+Born into a Jewish family in Liverpool, Mr Davidson went to Trinity College Cambridge, before serving in the merchant navy.
 A dedicated supporter of the Labour party, he unsuccessfully ran for Parliament in Blackpool South and Preston North before being elected to represent Accrington in 1966.

 He was an MP for the next 17 years until the seat was abolished in 1983.
 He then stood for the new seat of Hyndburn, losing out by just 21 votes to his Conservative opponent.
 From 1974-1979, under two successive Labour governments, he served as a minister in the Attorney General’s office.